ensomnia16/CS305-23S-Assignment2/README.md

 ## Environment Setup

-In this assignment, you are suggested to use `Python 3.11`, as we wil test your code in this environment.
+In this assignment, you are suggested to use `Python 3.11`, as we will test your code in this environment.
 And you should install few libraries.
 With anaconda, you can do this by this command in shell

 ```zsh
 conda create -y -n PA2 python=3.11 && conda activate PA2 && pip install -r requirements.txt